wandb/catz/README.md

-# CATZ
+# Catz Benchmark

-This is the starter repository for the Weights & Biases community benchmark for machine learning approaches to predict the behavior of catz.
+This is the starter repository for the Weights & Biases community benchmark for predicting the behavior of catz from a dataset of cat GIFs.

 ## Getting started